anuj-glitch/Independence_AV_hackathon/README.md

 ## Competition Result
-Rank: 44th on private LB with score of 0.8386
+Rank: 44th on private LB with score of 83.86, out of 17K+ registered users.